-Bill Marks is a former cop who after dealing with his daughter's death by drinking, is now an air marshal.
-While on a flight from London to New York, Marks gets a text telling him that unless 150 million dollars is deposited to an off shore account within 20 minutes someone will die.
-He tries to tell the other air marshal, Hammond but Hammond doesn't believe him.
-Written by
+Bill Marks, a former cop dealing with his daughter's death by drinking, is now a federal air marshal.
+While on a flight from New York to London, Marks gets a text telling him that unless 150 million dollars is transferred to an offshore account, someone will die every 20 minutes.
+Can he find the terrorist in time and save everyone?Written by

 See more »

 The first part of the end credits is displayed in the fashion of the arrival/departure boards using flipped panels.
 See more »

 Courtesy of Sound System Recordings See more »

 When I first saw previews for this I called it "Taken Plane."
 After seeing it, it is everything but that.
 Excellent script that keeps you guessing and trying to figure out "who dun it."
 Liam Neeson does a great job and keeps you rooting for him the entire film.
 He gets a great supporting cast as well.
 Top notch performance by Corey Stoll as the NYPD detective passenger on the plane as well.
 The only downside to this film was that when the film started it almost seemed like the first 2-4 minutes were cut and just dropped you right into the film.
 A little confusing but nothing extreme to take away from the rest of the film.

 38 of 42 people found this review helpful.

 | Report this